 Collagen for Cellulite Results: Before and After

-The degree of severity of your cellulite will be a major factor in the results you’ll get from taking collagen..
-The worse your cellulite then the harder it will be for your skin to retighten and smooth out the cellulite.
-But if you only have a little bit of cellulite then you should be able to respect better results since there is less work to be done.
+The degree of severity of your cellulite will be a major factor in the results you’ll get from taking collagen.
+The worse your cellulite then, the harder it will be for your skin to retighten and smooth out the cellulite.

 If you’re actively trying to lose weight, taking collagen is even more important for getting rid of cellulite.
-With rapid weight loss, your skin may have become too loose over the years.
-Then when you lose a lot of weight quickly you could possibly end up with even worse-looking cellulite.
-So make sure you’re taking cellulite when losing weight.
+Cellulite rarely goes away with weight loss alone, since your skin may have become too loose and saggy.8

-Not all collagen you’ll find on store shelves is created equal and will give you the best results for getting rid of your cellulite.
-Here I’ll offer you some tips and ideas for looking for a collagen dietary supplement that will actually give you results.
+Not all collagen you’ll find on store shelves is created equal.
+Here are some tips and strategies when picking a collagen peptide supplement that will actually give you results.

-Try to find a collagen supplement that contains multiple types of collagen from different sources.
-Most collagen supplements only contain one or two different types of collagen, but you’ll get the best results with one that has at least 4 to 5.
+Try to find a hydrolyzed collagen peptide supplement that contains multiple collagen forms from different sources.
+Most collagen supplements only contain one or two different forms of collagen, but you’ll get the best results with one with at least 4 to 5.

 Unfortunately, vegan-based collagen supplements do not actually contain any collagen themselves but are supposedly able to help increase collagen production in your body.
 It’s unclear how effective they are at boosting your collagen production.

-I take Ageless Collagen by BioTrust since it contains hydrolyzed bioactive collagen peptides.
-It also uses four different sources for its collagen and includes five different types.
+I take Ageless Multi-Collagen by BioTrust since it contains hydrolyzed bioactive collagen peptides.
+It also uses four different sources for its collagen and includes five of the best types.